Matt Cimber: Television

 In 1986, Cimber co-created GLOW: Gorgeous Ladies of Wrestling, and served as executive producer and director of the syndicated television program.
 The show lasted for four seasons.
 It later inspired the fictionalized Netflix series GLOW.
 In GLOW, Marc Maron's character Sam Sylvia was inspired by Cimber.

 Later career

 Cimber wrote and directed the documentaries An American Icon: Coca-Cola, The Early Years (1997) and The History of United Nations (1996).
 He created and wrote the eight-minute intro for visitors to the United Nations, for which he received a special commendation from the U.N.

 After a 20-year absence from feature films, he wrote and directed Miriam (2006), based on the real-life story of Holocaust survivor Miriam Schafer, starring Ariana Savalas as Schafer.

 Personal life

-Cimber married Jayne Mansfield in 1964 and managed her career during their marriage.
-They had one son, Antonio ("Tony", b.
-1965), separated that year, and filed for divorce in 1966.
+Cimber became involved with Jayne Mansfield when he directed her in a stage production of Bus Stop in Yonkers, New York.
+Mansfield married Cimber on September 24, 1964, in Mulegé, Baja California Sur, Mexico.
+Cimber managed Mansfield's career during their marriage.
+The marriage began to collapse in the wake of Cimber’s alleged physical abuse as well as Mansfield's alcohol abuse, open infidelities, and disclosure to Cimber that she had been happy only with a previous lover, Nelson Sardelli.
+They separated on July 11, 1965 and filed for divorce on July 20, 1966.
+The couple had a son, Antonio Raphael Ottaviano (a.k.a.
+Tony Cimber), born October 18, 1965, who became a director and actor.

+Cimber's second wife is dress designer Christy Hilliard Hanak.
+Cimber and Hanak raised Tony Cimber.